maniospas/Blombly/README.md

 - [x] FTP, SFTP, FTPS clients
 - [ ] FTP server (may be skipped)
 - [ ] SSH
-- [ ] JIT using gcc at runtime (progress: numeric only, unstable at development testing)
+- [ ] JIT (progress: some preparation of future gcc compilation, not a priority to focus on engine optimizations)
 - [ ] Improve list semi-type semantics
 - [ ] Simplify map creation
 - [ ] CUDA vectors
-- [ ] Graphics: SDL
+- [X] Graphics: SDL (progress: implemented but breaks the build system - aka "it works on my machine")
 - [ ] Sound: SDL